-- The three types of capital are: - Economic capital: Traditional monetary resources - Social capital: Quality of life, equity, justice - Natural capital: Environmental resources.
+- The three types of capital are:

+- Economic capital: Traditional monetary resources

+- Social capital: Quality of life, equity, justice

+- Natural capital: Environmental resources.

-See slide 16, the "Triple Bottom Line"
+- See slide 17, the "Triple Bottom Line"

 - Eco-labeling (sometimes spelled "ecolabelling") allows customers to see the green products in a particular product line.
 Such labels are typical awarded by an independent body, such as a government agency. - The label allows customers to make informed choices.
-They can (if they wish) easily select those products that are the most sustainable, even if they cost more. - This provides a low cost market-based method to drive environmental improvements in products.
+They can (if they wish) easily select those products that are the most sustainable, even if they cost more.
+They may also receive tax benefits. - This provides a low cost market-based method to drive environmental improvements in products.